dikshant-dwivedi/home-loan-calculator/CONTEXT-PRESERVATION-GUIDE.md

 ---

+### Q7: What about PROJECT-STATE.md getting too big?

+**Answer:**

+**It won't - automatic trimming maintains it at 60 entries max.**

+**How it works:**
+- Entry-based limit (not line-based)
+- Counts: ✅ bullets in "What's Complete" + decision entries
+- When > 60: AI automatically trims to 40 newest completions + 20 newest decisions
+- Old items move to "Major Milestones" one-liner
+- Happens when you update PROJECT-STATE.md (no separate action)

+**You'll never see it grow past ~150-180 lines.**

+**For old history:** Use git log (see "For Deep Historical Context" section in PROJECT-STATE.md)

+---

-### Q7: Should I update PROJECT-STATE.md during the work session or only at the end?
+### Q8: Should I update PROJECT-STATE.md during the work session or only at the end?

 **Answer:**